200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-TheTesseract.md

 categories: 2016 supplement
 ---
 ```
 Folks play games with dice.
-Some even tell stories with’m, though I’ve ne’er.
+Some even tell stories withâ€™m, though Iâ€™ve neâ€™er.

-Gods invent worlds the same way, only their dice ’re... more.
+Gods invent worlds the same way, only their dice â€™re... more.

-How d’ I know?
-Y’ ever lose a die in th’ middle of a game?
-Happened to th’ Gods, yar, ‘n’ it landed in this realm!
+How dâ€™ I know?
+Yâ€™ ever lose a die in thâ€™ middle of a game?
+Happened to thâ€™ Gods, yar, â€˜nâ€™ it landed in this realm!

 The DTesseract.
 A hypercube, four dimensions!
-This ‘n fell inta our world, and it still has its power.
+This â€˜n fell inta our world, and it still has its power.

-I dunno if th’ Gods’ve noticed, but I’ve.
-A warrior in drab armour rolled it on th’ ground, as an army of orcs came at him! (rogue I am, I ‘uz hidin’ nearby) I swear I sawr eight of it tumble inside each oth’r, ‘n’ eight numbers shone up.
+I dunno if thâ€™ Godsâ€™ve noticed, but Iâ€™ve.
+A warrior in drab armour rolled it on thâ€™ ground, as an army of orcs came at him! (rogue I am, I â€˜uz hidinâ€™ nearby) I swear I sawr eight of it tumble inside each othâ€™r, â€˜nâ€™ eight numbers shone up.

-Th’ armour got all... y’ ever seen a di’mon’, uh, refract?
-Buncha colours comin’ from one?
-Th’ armour did tha’, yar.
-Th’ orcs couldn’t do jack!
-If a chink appeared in one colour, another’d cover it!
-Truth be tol’ I sawr a weakness, yar, but if’n yer askin’, tha’ thing’s trouble.
+Thâ€™ armour got all... yâ€™ ever seen a diâ€™monâ€™, uh, refract?
+Buncha colours cominâ€™ from one?
+Thâ€™ armour did thaâ€™, yar.
+Thâ€™ orcs couldnâ€™t do jack!
+If a chink appeared in one colour, anotherâ€™d cover it!
+Truth be tolâ€™ I sawr a weakness, yar, but ifâ€™n yer askinâ€™, thaâ€™ thingâ€™s trouble.
 No thanks.
-If ‘m right, tha’s 6x8, so, more’n twenty things’t could’ve happened, no doubt some’re nasty.
+If â€˜m right, thaâ€™s 6x8, so, moreâ€™n twenty thingsâ€™t couldâ€™ve happened, no doubt someâ€™re nasty.

-Nay, folks like me, we’re n’t meant t’ play god.
+Nay, folks like me, weâ€™re nâ€™t meant tâ€™ play god.
 A hero like you, though...
 ```
 ## Author Comments (if any)